SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 ## A Note On Triggers
 While the **Developer** and **Invocable by Automation** calculation modes can be called by flows or Apex code, or scheduled using the instructions above, the other Calculation Modes do require a child trigger.

 The **Watch for Changes and Process Later** Calculation Mode Roll-ups will not run every time a child is created but will be processed in bulk when Apex is scheduled.
-A trigger installed by DLRS makes note of each child record that gets changed and stores it in the Lookup Rollup Summary Schedule Items object.
-Then whenever the Apex Class “RollupJob” runs all of those items are taken care of and then the Schedule Item deleted.
+A trigger installed by DLRS makes note of each child record that gets changed and stores it in a Lookup Rollup Summary Schedule Items record.
+Then whenever the Apex Class “RollupJob” runs all of those items are taken care of and then the Lookup Rollup Summary Schedule Items record is deleted.

 The **Realtime** Calculation Mode requires the deployment or a child trigger to run your rollup whenever a child record is saved.